abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Launch docker containers on AWS.
 - It's managed by AWS, you do not need to manage the underlying infrastructure(serverless)
 - You create the task definitions and AWS runs the task for you based on the CPU/RAM needed.
+- You can scale quickly by increasing the number of task.